The Best Sushi Omakase-Only Restaurants In Austin

 If you’re looking to blow through a ton of money in a short period of time, well, first let us tell you about a great multi-level investment opportunity.
 Next, let us tell you about Austin’s recent boom in high-end omakase meals.
-Ordering an omakase (chef’s choice) menu at places in Austin has long been an option at many sushi restaurants, but recently there’s been a massive influx of highly-exclusive and semi-secret spots offering omakase-only menus.
-Reservations at many of these spots are difficult to get, and tend to get scooped up faster than tickets to a BTS concert.
+Austin has a lot of great sushi restaurants, and ordering an omakase (chef’s choice) menu has long been an option at many of them.
+But recently there’s been a massive influx of highly-exclusive and semi-secret spots offering omakase-only menus.
+Reservations at many of these spots are difficult to get, and tend to get scooped up faster than tickets to a Taylor Swift concert.
 Expect to spend anywhere from $100-$300 per person at each of these spots on the base menu.
 Most offer additional bites at the end (generally ranging from about $20-80 if you try them all) plus whatever drink pairing or bottle of sake you decide to go with.
 It can add up quickly.
-That’s why we decided to eat them all.
-These are all the omakase-only spots in Austin, ranked.
+Here are all the omakase-only spots in Austin, ranked.

 Reservations at all of Austin’s omakase spots right now are tough to come across.
 But none, perhaps, are as tough to get as Tsuke Edomae, a tiny sushi bar in Mueller that gets booked out months in advance.
-It’s a bare-bones space, with a small, minimalist sushi counter with eight seats, each with an Hermès plate that costs more than your entire meal.
-Expect a few small plates, plus 8-10 pieces of classic edomae-style sushi, in which the fish goes through an aging process to further develop umami flavors.
+It’s a bare-bones space, with a small, minimalist sushi counter with eight seats, each with a slate and an Hermès bowl that costs more than your entire meal.
+Expect a few small plates, plus 8-10 pieces of classic Edomae-style sushi, in which the fish goes through an aging process to further develop umami flavors.
 This is nigiri in its simplest form—dressed in nothing but soy sauce and wasabi—and sets the gold standard in Austin for sushi purists.

 Otoko is often considered one of the swankiest restaurants in Austin, with a price tag that shows they’re clearly aware.
-It’s a place to dress up a little and feel like a rock star, as you watch the chef’s preparing your meal in a room that’s basically a tunnel of lights to a soundtrack of Bowie, Sun Ra, and Fugazi, with a chef that looks like he could have just hopped off any of their stages.
+It’s a place to dress up a little and feel like a rock star, as you watch the chefs prepare your meal in a room that’s basically a tunnel of light to a soundtrack of Bowie, Sun Ra, and Fugazi, with a chef that looks like he could have just hopped off any of their stages.
 There are three menus here that change based on what day you show up (and pre-book).
-Most days it’s a kaiseki menu—a mix of seasonal veggies and nigiri—but there’s also a weekly mostly-sushi night and a once-a-month smaller (and cheaper) menu.
+Most days it’s a kaiseki menu—a mix of seasonal vegetables and nigiri—but there’s also a weekly mostly sushi night, and a shorter, slightly cheaper menu on Tuesdays and the first Thursday of the month.
 This is a place we would reserve for special occasions—anniversaries, promotions, and birthdays—but a meal here will turn even the blandest of weekdays into a special occasion of its own.

 Cost: $165 per person, with optional add-ons.
 Sake pairing and general beverage pairing (a mix of sake, beer, wine, and cocktails) available.

-Sure, Uroko offers hand rolls by day so it’s not only omakase.
-But once the sun goes down on weekends, that little sushi bar serves a series of fast-paced omakase dinners.
-The omakase consists of 12 bites of nigiri served over 45 minutes, meaning you can snag one of the “1 hour limit” parking spots at the front of Springdale General and be out with time to spare.
-Uroko was started by some of the folks behind Komé—a place we like very much—and as a result, a dinner here feels a lot like a quick, chef-curated meal at its older sibling.
-That means generous portions of fresh fish, and a generally minimalist, no-frills approach to nigiri.
-It also happens to be the cheapest omakase in town.
-Don’t come here to celebrate that big promotion, just come here for good quality sushi that you don’t have to plan months ahead to get.
+For a while, Uroko in Springdale General in East Austin had a secret identity situation going on.
+By day it was a casual handroll spot, and at night it operated as an intimate omakase experience.
+Eventually, the owners took over the space next door and opened Tonari—an omakase-only sushi spot that never has to wear a disguise.
+Dinner here consists of 12 bites of nigiri served over 45 minutes, meaning you can snag one of the “1 hour limit” parking spots at the front of Springdale General and be out with time to spare.
+Tonari was started by some of the folks behind the sushi spot Kome—which we like very much—and as a result, a dinner here feels a lot like a quick, chef-curated meal at its older sibling.
+That means generous portions of fresh fish, and a minimalist, no-frills approach to nigiri.
+It also happens to be one of the most affordable omakase spots in town.
+Don’t come here to celebrate that big promotion or to finally propose to your partner of 15 years, just come here for good quality sushi that you don’t have to plan months in advance to eat